bentobox19/web3-address-recon/README.md

 ## Features

+- Native balance
 - Checks if EOA or contract
 - Detects if Gnosis Safe
-- For Safe: owners, threshold, version
+  - If it is Safe: owners, threshold, nonce
+- A simple-page visualization of the data

+## Upcoming Features

+- Reconnaisance on Safe owners
+- Some data analysis and visualization on Safe addresses
+- Levels of update
-- Native balance, nonce
+- Native nonce
-- Balances in specified tokens (network-specific)
+- Portfolio ERC tokens and balances
-- Latest asset transfers (up to 10)

-## Potential Missing Features
+- Store price at time T
+- Market value at time T
 - ENS resolution (Ethereum)
 - NFT holdings
-- Flag to force update in the local DB
-- Export of the DB to CSV/JSON.
+- Explore other EVM networks
+- Support SOL, BTC, FLI, NEAR, TRON, Sei, ZkSync